 Priority Early Registration for Newcomers

 The Hava Nashira faculty and OSRUI staff are committed to providing the opportunity to attend Hava Nashira and improve songleading and music skills to as many songleaders, music teachers, rabbis, cantors, students and others as possible.
-Therefore, we offer priority early registration to those who have never attended Hava Nashira or who have attended only once before.
-Hava Nashira priority early newcomer registration was held on Thursday, March 6, at 9 pm Eastern / 8 pm Central / 7 pm Mountain / 6 pm Pacific time for a limited number of spaces in the program, and closed as soon as those spaces were filled.
-Newcomers who were not able to sign up at that time are encouraged to sign up during regular Hava Nashira registration on Sunday, March 9, 2014.
+Therefore, we offer priority early registration: to those who have never attended Hava Nashira or who have attended only once before.
+Hava Nashira priority early newcomer registration will tentatively be held on Sunday, March 6, 2016, at 4 pm Eastern / 3 pm Central / 2 pm Mountain / 1 pm Pacific time, for a limited number of spaces in the program, and will be closed as soon as those spaces are filled.
+The registration links near the top of this page will activate at that time.
+Newcomers who are not able to sign up at that time are encouraged to sign up during regular Hava Nashira registration.
+These newcomer spots are reserved for those who teach or lead music in camps, congregations, or community centers.

-Regular registration will open on Sunday, March 9, 2014, at 5 pm Eastern / 4 pm Central / 3 pm Mountain / 2 pm Pacific time.
-(Note that Daylight Saving Time starts March 9).
+Regular registration will open on Sunday, March 13, 2016, at 4 pm Eastern / 3 pm Central / 2 pm Mountain / 1 pm Pacific time.
+The registration links near the top of this page will activate at that time.
 Applications will be accepted on a first-come, first-served basis until the program is filled.
 The program fills quickly.
-Registration links are near the top of this page.

 Intensives and Electives.
-The way our courses will be offered in 2014 will be different than in years past.
-You will have the choice of taking two intensives (2.25 hour in-depth learning sessions) and three electives (1-1.5 hour shorter learning sessions).
-We hope this will allow more diversity in offerings from which to choose.
+Participants have the choice of taking two intensives (2.25 hour in-depth learning sessions) and three electives (1-1.5 hour shorter learning sessions).
+We hope this allows more diversity in offerings from which to choose.
+Download 2015 Intensives and Electives to give you an idea of intensives and electives that have been offered.

-Two-part registration -- NEW this year: first you will complete a form that asks for your name, address, email address, phone #s, name of roommate if you want to specify one, number of times you have attended Hava Nashira and your age.
-After you submit that form, you will have until April 1 to fill out the second part of your registration, indicating your intensive and elective choices, diet issues and other information.
+Two-part registration: first you will complete a form that asks for your name, address, email address, phone #s, name of roommate if you want to specify one, number of times you have attended Hava Nashira and your age.
+After you submit that form, you will have until April 1 (or 7 days after you register) to fill out the second part of your registration, indicating your intensive and elective choices, diet issues and other information.
 We hope this will give participants the time to make deliberate choices.

-The fees for 2014 will be $735 for semi-private housing in the Bayit, Lodge, and Daniel M. Soref Education and Alumni Center; $630 in the Nerenberg Family Center; and $525 for dormitory housing or for those staying off-site.
+The fees for 2016 are $810 for semi-private housing in the Bayit, Lodge, and Daniel M. Soref Education and Alumni Center; $675 in the Nerenberg Family Center; and $550 for dormitory housing or for those staying off-site.
+The dorm housing/off-site tuition is the same as in 2015.
 No private rooms are available.

 Scholarship Opportunities for Hava Nashira

-After you register online, please finalize your registration by mailing your check made payable to OSRUI to: Hava Nashira/OSRUI, 1121 Lake Cook Road, Suite D, Deerfield IL 60015, within 10 days.
+After you register online, please finalize your registration by mailing your check made payable to OSRUI to: OSRUI/Hava Nashira, 1121 Lake Cook Road, Suite D, Deerfield IL 60015, within 10 days.
 We regret that we cannot accept payment by credit card as we are trying to keep the costs as reasonable as possible.

 We strongly encourage you to use a laptop, desktop, or tablet computer to register, NOT a smart phone.
 If you would like to try out one of our registration forms before we open registration to see if your device is compatible with our system, please try this test registration form.
 If you do not see the "submit" button or are not directed to a confirmation website, please try again with a different browser or computer.
 When you are preparing to register, please have the following information ready: name, email address, day and alternate phone numbers, name of preferred roommate (optional), and the name of the synagogue, camp or organization you work for.
 You will also be asked to describe your primary music role (songleader, teacher, cantor etc.), if you have diet restrictions, and your age category.

 Hava Nashira takes place at Olin-Sang-Ruby Union Institute, the regional camp of the Union for Reform Judaism in Oconomowoc, Wisconsin, located between Milwaukee and Madison.
 Attendees are responsible for their own transportation to camp.
-The nearest airport is Milwaukee, Wisconsin (MKE - Mitchell Field).
+The nearest airport is Milwaukee, Wisconsin (MKE - Mitchell Field), a 50-minute drive from camp.
 The best time to arrive at the Milwaukee Airport is between 10:30 am and 2:30 pm.
 The camp is also a 2-hour drive from O’Hare Airport in Chicago.

 Bus to Camp for URJ and Ramah Songleaders

-A bus will pick up URJ and Ramah songleaders at the Milwaukee airport at 1:30 pm on Tuesday, May 27, and bring them to camp.
-A bus will also bring Ramah songleaders back to the airport, leaving OSRUI at 12:30 pm on Friday, May 30.
+A bus will pick up URJ and Ramah songleaders at the Milwaukee airport at 1:30 pm on Tuesday, May 31, and bring them to camp.
+A bus or van will also bring Ramah songleaders back to the airport, leaving OSRUI at 12:30 pm on Friday, June 3 (Ramah songleaders make flight reservations for 2:30 pm or later Friday) or 11:30 am on Sunday, June 5 (Ramah songleaders make flight reservations for 2 pm or later Sunday).
 Songleaders who are arriving or leaving at any other time are responsible for their own transportation to OSRUI and back to the Milwaukee airport.
-See the information above about making a reservation for Van Service.
+URJ songleaders are responsible for making their own reservations for van transit back to MKE.
+The link to make a reservation is in the upper-right-hand corner of this page.

 There is a $100 cancellation fee if you cancel on or before May 1st.
 Cancellations must be made in writing.
 There are no refunds for cancellations received after May 1st.